-Present investigation is made between January 2011 and December 2012.
+Present attempt of study was made between January 2015 and December 2015.
 The plankton samples were collected from four different sites of each tank fortnightly by using plankton net having mesh size of 50μ.
 The 100 liter water sample was filtered through the plankton net in 100ml sampling bottle attached to the plankton net.
 The collected plankton sample was preserved in 4% formalin.
-The qualitative and quantitative analysis of Phytoplankton was carried out in the laboratory with the help of Sedgwick-Rafter cell counting chamber.
+The qualitative and quantitative analysis of Phytoplankton was carried out in the laboratory with the help of Sedgwick- Rafter cell counting chamber.
 The samples were kept for setting for a period of 48 hrs.
 The phytoplankton and were identified as described by Needham and Needham (1962), Adoni et al. (1985), Michael (1984), Tonapi (1980), Trivedy and Goel (1987).